Flowing maps to minimal surfaces: Asymptotic analysis in the noncollapsing case

 We cannot conclude from \eqref{eq:action} that $(u_0)_*\sim (\bar u)_*$ since the diffeomophisms $f_i$ are in general not homotopic to the identity.
 However replacing $f_i$ in the above construction by $\tilde f_i=f_i\circ f_{i_0}^{-1}$ gives a new sequence of maps $\tilde u_i:=u(t_i)\circ \tilde f_i =u_i\circ f_{i_0}^{-1}$ that converge to the map $ \bar u\circ f_{i_0}^{-1}$, which is weakly conformal and harmonic with respect to $(f_{i_0}^{-1})^*\bar g$ and has the same action on the fundamental groups as $u_0$ because

 for all $i\geq i_0$, and specialising to $i=i_0$ (note that $\tilde f_{i_0}$ is the identity) we find that

-\end{proof} \begin{rmk} We do not claim that the diffeomorphisms $(\tilde f_i)_{i\in \N}$ are homotopic to the identity in general; we do not even claim that they cannot diverge within the mapping class group.
-However, a combination of \eqref{rodent} and \eqref{panda} tells us that
+\end{proof} \begin{rmk} We do not claim that the diffeomorphisms $(\tilde f_i)_{i\in \N}$ are homotopic to the identity in general; we do not even claim that they cannot diverge within the mapping class group. \end{rmk}

-for $i\geq i_0$, and so in the case that $u_0$ is incompressible, we can deduce that $(\tilde f_i)_*\sim (id)_*$, and thus that $\tilde f_i$ \emph{is} homotopic to the identity for $i\geq i_0$ in this case.
-(Note that the homotopy class of a map from $M$ into any manifold with contractible universal cover, such as $M$ itself, is uniquely determined by its action on $\pi_1$ -- see for example \cite[Proposition 1B.9]{hatcher}.)